gnembon/fabric-carpet/docs/scarpet/api/Inventories.md

 This can come from formatted text inside the book, with a `change_page` click event action.

 `button` corresponds to the mouse button used for the slot click event.

+For the `swap` action, this is the number key 0-8 for a certain hotbar slot.

+For the `quick_craft` action, the number consists of the quick crafting stage, which is either 0 (beginning of quick crafting), 1 (adding item to slot) or 2 (end of quick crafting) and stored in the first two bits of the number.
+You can get to it using `bitwise_and(button,3)`.
+The next two bits correspond to the button used for quick crafting, use `bitwise_and(bitwise_shift_right(button,2),3)` here.

 This only works for slot click interactions, for `button` and `close` type, this value is 0.

-0 -> left click
-1 -> right click
-2 -> middle click
-3, 4 -> extra mouse buttons (don't work reliably, only if holding an item in the cursor slot)

 By returning a string `'cancel'` in the callback function, the screen interaction can be cancelled.